 Other meals included lunch with the easy classic of grilled hot dogs with chips on the side and fend-for-your-own breakfast.
 Oh, and while none of the guys were willing to go so far as to sing Happy Birthday to me, I did receive lots of birthday wishes and even hugs.
 So this Mom was very much a happy camper!

-Okay, better let you go so you can see if you have a roasting chicken in the freezer and some gluten-free beer in the refrigerator.
+Okay, I better let you go so you can see if you have a roasting chicken in the freezer and some gluten-free beer in the refrigerator.
 Hopefully, this delicious Gluten-Free Beer Can Chicken will be on the menu for you!

-Originally published July 25, 2010; updated August 1, 2021.
+Originally published July 25, 2010; updated July 2, 2023.

 Kim @ Cook It Allergy Free says